 August 6, 2024

 Chinese characters are among the most ingenious inventions of the Chinese people.
 China is a vast country, comparable in size to Europe, with two-thirds of its terrain being mountainous.
-In ancient times, underdeveloped transportation infrastructure led to relative isolation between regions, resulting in the emergence of numerous local dialects.
+In ancient times, underdeveloped transportation infrastructure led to relative isolation among regions, resulting in the emergence of numerous local dialects.
 People from different areas often found it difficult to understand one another.
-(See Tango Is a Language (II).)

 To bridge this communication gap, the resourceful Chinese developed a system of ideograms—Chinese characters.
-Unlike phonetic writing systems, each Chinese character represents a meaning rather than a sound.
-This allowed people from different regions to communicate through writing, despite huge differences in pronunciation.
+Unlike phonetic writing systems, each character represents meaning rather than sound.
+This allowed people from different regions to communicate through writing despite large differences in pronunciation.

 One major drawback of Chinese characters, however, is their complexity.
-To be considered literate, one must learn over three thousand characters.
-The intricate structure and sheer number of them present a significant barrier to literacy, requiring a great deal of time and effort to master.
+To be considered literate, one must learn more than three thousand characters.
+Their intricate structure and sheer number present a significant barrier to literacy, requiring substantial time and effort to master.

-As ideograms, Chinese characters embody values—such as benevolence (仁), propriety (禮), and filial piety (孝).
-China, with its rich history, has a wealth of classical literature.
-A large number of Chinese words, idioms, and expressions still used by modern Chinese can find their origins in these classics.
-Understanding them requires some background knowledge.
-For example, the character 信 consists of two parts: 人 (man) and 言 (word). 信 means “a man keeps his words,” or trust, as Confucius said, “One cannot succeed without good faith (人無信不立).”
-Chinese children learn their language by studying these characters and texts, which encapsulate the wisdom of countless generations, embedding moral values and social insights within the very fabric of the language.
+As ideograms, Chinese characters are not merely abstract symbols; they also embody values such as benevolence (仁), propriety (禮), and filial piety (孝).
+China’s long history has produced a wealth of classical literature, and many Chinese words, idioms, and expressions still in use today originate in these classics.
+Understanding them often requires cultural and historical knowledge.
+For example, the character 信 consists of two parts: 人 (person) and 言 (speech). 信 means “to keep one’s word”—to be trustworthy.
+As Confucius said, “One cannot succeed without good faith (人無信不立).”
+Chinese children learn their language by studying these characters and texts, which encapsulate the wisdom of countless generations and embed moral values and social insights within the very fabric of the language.
 Learning Chinese instills in students an appreciation of their cultural heritage and traditional values.
-This deep connection between language, history, culture and values gives educated Chinese a distinct character.
-I often feel that Chinese people are fortunate because their language makes them a wise, cohesive, collectivist, cooperative, moderate, and moral people.
+This deep connection between language, history, culture, and values gives educated Chinese a distinct character.
+I often feel that the Chinese nation is fortunate because its language helps foster a wise, cohesive, collectivist, cooperative, and moral people.

-In summary, the influence of Chinese characters on Chinese society is profound and far-reaching.
-More than a tool for communication, they have served as the glue of national unity and the conduit of cultural heritage.
-The shared written language reinforces a collective identity and strengthens social cohesion.
+In summary, the influence of Chinese characters is profound and far-reaching.
+More than a tool for communication, they have served as a means of cognitive development, a glue for national unity, and a conduit for cultural heritage.
+The shared written language reinforces collective identity and strengthens social cohesion.
 Embedded within Chinese characters and classical texts are timeless values that continue to shape social behavior and interactions today.
+The modular structure of Chinese characters gives them a competitive advantage in the AI era.
 The enduring legacy of Chinese characters stands as a testament to the ingenuity of the Chinese people and their ability to adapt while remaining rooted in their traditions.
 (See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)

 Subscribe to: